Stratification theorems for exponential sums in families: Examples of stratifications for explicit families

 \subsection{Linear spaces}

-As an example of Theorem \ref{th-fk} and the indexing of the strata $(X_j)$, let us consider the example when $f=0$, $g=1$, and $V$ is a linear subspace of $\Aa^n_\Zz$ of dimension $d=n-2$.
-Let $V^\perp$ denote the dual space, which is a linear subspace of dimension~$2$.
-We have
+As an example of Theorem \ref{th-fk} and the indexing of the strata $(X_j)$, let us consider the example when $f=0$, $g=1$, and $V$ is a linear subspace of $\Aa^n_\Zz$ of relative dimension $d=n-2$.
+Let $V^\perp$ denote the ``orthogonal'' space